0-5788719150923125/praxis/README.md

 - Parameter-Efficient Expert Retrieval (PEER) from the [Mixture of a Million Experts](https://arxiv.org/abs/2407.04153) paper.
 In this design, dense feedforward layers are replaced with singleton Multi-Layer Perceptron networks.
 - While simple, a [Soft-Merging of Experts with Adaptive Routing](https://arxiv.org/abs/2306.03745) class allows us to dynamically-route through a dense feedforward layer, while maintaining differentiability and enhancing expressivity.
 - We also implement a simplistic KNN-based external memory module, akin to [Memorizing Transformers](https://arxiv.org/abs/2203.08913).
+- There's also a mobile app, and a remote controller, called "Axis".
+We used [Godot](https://godotengine.org/) for that.

 ## join us